Martinelli offers Arsenal timely reminder of quality after Aubameyang misfires again against Newcastle

 It was Martinelli’s first Premier League goal since he struck away at Crystal Palace during the penultimate game of last season, and his first at Emirates Stadium since he found the target against Sheffield United in January 2020.

-For a player who started his Arsenal career in such impressive goalscoring fashion, that is a remarkable statistic – but it’s one that shows how his time in north London has flatlined since that blistering start during the opening months of the 2019-20 season.
+For a player who started his Arsenal career in such impressive goalscoring fashion, those are remarkable statistics – but they also underline the way in which his time in north London has flatlined since that blistering start during the opening months of the 2019-20 season.

 “Martinelli’s a talent of the century,” Reds boss Jurgen Klopp enthused.
 “He’s an incredible striker.”